slra/als-fit/README.md

 Using the package
 -----------------

-The main four functions are algebraicFit, geometricFit, alsKsigmaFit and alsUsigmaFit.
+The main four functions are `algebraicFit`, `geometricFit`, `alsKsigmaFit` and `alsUsigmaFit`.

-All the functions have a similar interface
+All the functions have a common interface

     [theta, ...] = xxxxFit(D, A, ...)